Huntz256/AFTG/README.md

 3. Download and start Magic Launcher here: http://www.minecraftforum.net/topic/939149-launcher-magic-launcher-100-mods-options-news/
 4. Click Setup, click Add, and select the downloaded files from steps 1 and 2.
 5. Click OK and login!
-6. Create a new world and play.
-(Highly recommended)
+6. Create a NEW world (highly recommended) and play.

 Modders:
 (Assuming you use Eclipse.)